xavier-lim/websiteUX/README.md

 ## Conclusion
 Overall, the Department for Student Support (DSS) website change has definitely improved user experience (UX).
 Specifically, the number of timeouts have decreased significantly from an average of 65 per day to 20 per day.
 In addition, the number of successful submissions has nearly doubled from an average of 60 per day to 110 per day.

 Despite the significant improvement in UX, the website can be further improved.
-I discovered numerous inconsistent university data entries that required standardization prior to analysis.
+I discovered numerous inconsistent university data entries that required standardization.
 In the future, I recommend the DSS implement a dropdown menu for students to input their university.
 This will ensure university names are consistent which will improve efficiency when performing future analysis.
 Ultimately, the new website application process is more effective than the original process, but further revisions should be made in future iterations of the website.

 ## Acknowledgements